-- Members entitled to attend and vote at the Annual General Meeting are entitled to appoint one or more proxies to attend and, upon a poll, vote in their place.
+- 1. Members entitled to attend and vote at the Annual General Meeting are entitled to appoint one or more proxies to attend and, upon a poll, vote in their place.
 A proxy need not be a member of the Company.
-To appoint more than one proxy you may photocopy this Proxy Form.
+To appoint more than one proxy you may photocopy the Proxy Form.
 Please indicate next to the proxy holder's name, the number of shares in relation to which you authorise them to act as your proxy and complete all voting instructions.
 Please also indicate by ticking the box provided if the proxy is one of multiple instructions being given.
 All such Proxy Forms should be returned together in the same envelope. - 2.
-To be valid a proxy form together with any power of attorney or other written authority under which it is signed or a duly certified copy of it (failing previous registration with the Company) must be lodged with the Company's registrar, Capita Registrars, PXS, 34 Beckenham Road, Beckenham, Kent, BR3 4TU by 12.00pm on 3 May 2011.
+To be valid a proxy form together with any power of attorney or other written authority under which it is signed or a duly certified copy of it (failing previous registration with the Company) must be lodged with the Company's registrar, Capita Registrars, The Registry, 34 Beckenham Road, Beckenham, Kent, BR3 4TU by 12.00pm on 30 April 2013.
 Completion and return of proxy forms will not preclude shareholders from attending and voting at the Meeting in person should they wish to do so. - 3.
 Only holders of ordinary shares or their proxies are entitled to attend and vote at the Annual General Meeting. - 4.
 In the case of a corporation this form of proxy must be given under its common seal, or signed by two directors or by a director and the secretary, or signed on its behalf by an attorney or a duly authorised officer of the corporation. - 5.
 In the case of joint holders, any one of them may sign but the names of all joint holders should be stated.
 The vote of the senior who tenders a vote, whether in person or by proxy, will be accepted to the exclusion of the votes of the other joint holders and for this purpose seniority will be determined. - 6.
 The withheld option on the Proxy Form is provided to enable you to abstain on any particular resolution.
 However, a vote withheld is not a vote in law and will not be counted in the calculation of the proportion of votes "For" and "Against" a resolution. - 7.
+Corporate representatives must make themselves known before the start of the Annual General Meeting. - 8.
 The CREST electronic proxy appointment service is available for this Annual General Meeting.
-To use this service CREST members should transmit a CREST proxy instruction so as to reach Capita Registrars, CREST participant ID RA10, by not later than 12.00pm on 3 May 2011 or in the case of any adjournment no later than 48 hours before the time fixed for the adjourned meeting. - 8.
-In accordance with regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members not later than close of business on 3 May 2011 or, if the meeting is adjourned, shareholders entered on the Company's register of members not later than 48 hours before the time fixed for the adjourned meeting shall be entitled to attend and vote at the meeting.
+To use this service CREST members should transmit a CREST proxy instruction so as to reach Capita Registrars, CREST participant ID RA10, by not later than 12.00pm on 30 April 2013 or in the case of any adjournment no later than 48 hours before the time fixed for the adjourned meeting. - 9.
+In accordance with regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members not later than close of business on 30 April 2013 or, if the meeting is adjourned, shareholders entered on the Company's register of members not later than 48 hours before the time fixed for the adjourned meeting shall be entitled to attend and vote at the meeting.